Strong Defense Against Drug Charges

 The severity of a drug charge depends on a number of factors including, but not limited to, how much drugs were in your possession and what your intent at the time was.
 Multiple charges can be confusing, and you may end up in federal court.
 Moreover, professionally licensed individuals face dual punishments in the criminal justice system and before their state licensing agency.
 This office has represented numerous professional license holders, including members of the medical professional community such as, doctors, nurses and pharmacists.

-Wright & Noble LLC in Columbus, Ohio, knows the complex drug crime laws and how they are prosecuted.
+Scott Wright, Attorney LLC in Columbus, Ohio, knows the complex drug crime laws and how they are prosecuted.
 In some cases, we can even help you avoid incarceration for your drug crime.
 Give us a call today to discuss your situation with a proven lawyer.

 Which Drug Are You Accused Of Possessing Or Selling?